Answering Quantitative Questions

 Senior Full Stack Engineer

-Lu received a master's degree in applied mathematics from Peking University.
-He is good at solving problems with mathematics and codes.
+Lu received a Master's degree in Applied Mathematics from Peking University.
+He likes to solve big problems using mathematics and software.

-He and his wife have just moved to Australia, and his wife’s dream of owning a small farm has become more realistic.
+He and his wife recently to Australia.
+His wife’s dream of owning a small farm has become more realistic.